wp-plugins/sharepulse/readme.txt

 Version 1.1 is clunky and will slow down your page load.
 Upgrade to 2.0 for a better, more efficient plugnin.

 == Changelog ==
+= 2.0.2 =
+* Files removed from package that were supposed to have been removed with previous update.

 = 2.0.1 =
 * New clean sleek design